 - Spoon it onto the toast and serve immediately.

-Numerous Welsh Rarebit recipes are floating about, each with its variations, but most call for cheddar cheese.
-Some even suggest American processed cheese, which to me is sacrilege.
-To be authentic, you might want to try using Welsh Caerphilly cheese, Collier’s Welsh Cheddar Cheese, a spicy Red Dragon cheese, or a garlicky Tintern cheese.
-They can usually be found at specialty stores, gourmet markets or you can even order them online.
-But read on to find out how you can win a gift pack of these delicious Welsh cheeses.
+Numerous Welsh Rarebit recipes are floating about, each with variations, but most call for cheddar cheese.
+Some even suggest American processed cheese, which to me is a sacrilege.
+You might want to try using Welsh Caerphilly cheese, Collier’s Welsh Cheddar Cheese, a spicy Red Dragon cheese, or a garlicky Tintern cheese to keep it authentic.
+Welsh cheeses can usually be found at specialty stores, and gourmet markets or you can even order them online.

 Visit Wales

-Wales, located in southwest Great Britain, has a rich history and a unique language derived from its Celtic roots.
+Wales is located in southwest Great Britain and has a rich history and a unique language derived from its Celtic roots.
 Residents speak Welsh as well as English.
 It’s a stunningly beautiful country with 3 National Parks, a vast coastline, and rugged mountains.
 Historic medieval castles and ancient Celtic sites can be seen and visited throughout the landscape.

 Oh, this does sound delicious!
 I wonder if I can get it past my Neanderthals, who take their grilled cheese with raspberry jam and/or ketchup!
 Sigh.